wasitmirani/Go-Notebook-Realtime/README.md

 ### Running the Project

-To run the project, use the following command:
+To start the server:
 ```sh
 go run main.go
 ```
+Then open your browser at `http://localhost:8080` to access the notebook UI.

 ## Contributing